The Noble Search

 “‘The Tathāgata, monks, is not living luxuriously, has not strayed from his exertion, has not backslid into abundance.
 The Tathāgata, friends, is a worthy one, rightly self-awakened.
 Lend ear, friends: the deathless has been attained.
 I will instruct you.
 I will teach you the Dhamma.
 Practicing as instructed, you will in no long time reach & remain in the supreme goal of the holy life for which clansmen rightly go forth from home into homelessness, knowing & realizing it for yourselves in the here & now.’

 “And so I was able to convince them.
 I would teach two monks while three went for alms, and we six lived off what the three brought back from their alms round.
 Then I would teach three monks while two went for alms, and we six lived off what the two brought back from their alms round.
 Then the group of five monks—thus exhorted, thus instructed by me— being subject themselves to birth, seeing the drawbacks of birth, seeking the unborn, unexcelled rest from the yoke, unbinding, reached the unborn, unexcelled rest from the yoke: unbinding.
-Being subject themselves to aging… illness… death… sorrow… defilement, seeing the drawbacks of aging… illness… death… sorrow… defilement, seeking the aging-less, illness-less, deathless, sorrow-less, unexcelled rest from the yoke, unbinding, they reached the aging-less, illness-less, deathless, sorrow-less, unexcelled rest from the yoke: unbinding.
+Being subject themselves to aging… illness… death… sorrow… defilement, seeing the drawbacks of aging… illness… death… sorrow… defilement, seeking the aging-less, illness-less, deathless, sorrow-less, undefiled, unexcelled rest from the yoke, unbinding, they reached the aging-less, illness-less, deathless, sorrow-less, undefiled, unexcelled rest from the yoke: unbinding.
 Knowledge & vision arose in them: ‘Unprovoked is our release.
 This is the last birth.
 There is now no further becoming.’

 “Monks, there are these five strings of sensuality.
 Which five?
 Forms cognizable via the eye—agreeable, pleasing, charming, endearing, enticing, linked to sensual desire.
 Sounds cognizable via the ear—agreeable, pleasing, charming, endearing, enticing, linked to sensual desire.
 Aromas cognizable via the nose—agreeable, pleasing, charming, endearing, enticing, linked to sensual desire.
 Tastes cognizable via the tongue—agreeable, pleasing, charming, endearing, enticing, linked to sensual desire.
 Tactile sensations cognizable via the body—agreeable, pleasing, charming, endearing, enticing, linked to sensual desire.
 These are the five strings of sensuality.

-“And any contemplatives or brahmans tied to these five strings of sensuality—infatuated with them, have totally fallen for them, consuming them without seeing their drawbacks or discerning the escape from them—should be known as having met with misfortune, having met with ruin; Māra can do with them as he will.
+“And any contemplatives or brahmans tied to these five strings of sensuality—infatuated with them, having totally fallen for them, consuming them without seeing their drawbacks or discerning the escape from them—should be known as having met with misfortune, having met with ruin; Māra can do with them as he will.
 Just as if a wild deer were to lie bound on a heap of snares: it should be known as having met with misfortune, having met with ruin; the hunter can do with it as he will.
 When the hunter comes, it won’t get away as it would like.
-In the same way, any contemplatives or brahmans tied to these five strings of sensuality—infatuated with them, have totally fallen for them, consuming them without seeing their drawbacks or discerning the escape from them—should be known as having met with misfortune, having met with ruin; Māra can do with them as he will.
+In the same way, any contemplatives or brahmans tied to these five strings of sensuality—infatuated with them, having totally fallen for them, consuming them without seeing their drawbacks or discerning the escape from them—should be known as having met with misfortune, having met with ruin; Māra can do with them as he will.

 “But any contemplatives or brahmans not tied to these five strings of sensuality—uninfatuated with them, having not totally fallen for them, consuming them seeing their drawbacks and discerning the escape from them—should be known as not having met with misfortune, not having met with ruin; Māra cannot do with them as he will.
 Just as if a wild deer were to lie unbound on a heap of snares: it should be known as not having met with misfortune, not having met with ruin; the hunter cannot do with it as he will.
 When the hunter comes, it will get away as it would like.
 In the same way, any contemplatives or brahmans not tied to these five strings of sensuality—uninfatuated with them, having not totally fallen for them, consuming them seeing their drawbacks and discerning the escape from them—should be known as not having met with misfortune, not having met with ruin; Māra cannot do with them as he will.

-“Suppose that a wild deer is living in wilderness glen.
+“Suppose that a wild deer is living in a wilderness glen.
 Carefree it walks, carefree it stands, carefree it sits, carefree it lies down.
 Why is that?
 Because it has gone beyond the hunter’s range.6 In the same way, a monk—quite secluded from sensuality, secluded from unskillful qualities—enters & remains in the first jhāna: rapture & pleasure born of seclusion, accompanied by directed thought & evaluation.
 This monk is said to have blinded Māra.
 Trackless, he has destroyed Māra’s vision and has become invisible to the Evil One.7

 “And further, the monk, with the stilling of directed thoughts & evaluations, enters & remains in the second jhāna: rapture & pleasure born of concentration, unification of awareness free from directed thought & evaluation—internal assurance.
 This monk is said to have blinded Māra.
 Trackless, he has destroyed Māra’s vision and has become invisible to the Evil One.